vsunkara23/Real_Estate_Leads_Scraper/README.md

 ### Goal:

-Developing a core web scraping application to find high-quality leads or Real Estate data of ongoing construction projects in Indian Market for Greenway Building Materials India Pvt.
-Ltd., a building materials company.
+Developed a web scraping solution for Greenway Building Materials India Pvt.
+Ltd. to automate process of finding 1000+ high-quality leads pertaining to ongoing construction projects in the Indian Market.

 ### Problem:
 1) Time wasted on manually searching and filling details of leads in excel sheet.